 And most importantly, don’t forget about India’s rural residents—they deserve your attention as much as anyone else does.
 By following these guidelines, you can run a campaign that will appeal to voters from all corners of this great country.

 As you can see, there are tiny things to remember when campaigning in India.
-By following these simple tips, you can ensure that your campaign is successful.
+By following these simple tips, you can ensure your campaign succeeds.
 Indian politics is heating up, and the time to act is now.
-If you want to get involved in campaigning in India or gain a better understanding of the political landscape here, contact us.
+Contact us if you want to get involved in campaigning in India or better understand the political landscape here.